sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 ## Complex conditions

-Sometimes, we can’t reduce the number of conditions, and the only way to make the code better, is to make it easier to understand what a certain complex condition does.
+Sometimes, we can’t reduce the number of conditions, and the only way to improve the code is to make it easier to understand what a certain complex condition does.
 Consider this example:

 Consider this example: